thawkin3/sa11y-demo/README.md

 You can view the demo app locally on your machine by running `yarn start`.
 In the demo app you'll see a few examples of accessible and non-accessible content.

 You can run the tests locally on your machine by running `yarn test`.
-If you look at any of the `.test.js` files in the project, you'll see that it calls the `.toBeAccessible` custom Jest matcher on each of the components.
+If you look at any of the `.test.js` files in the project, you'll see that we call the `.toBeAccessible()` custom Jest matcher on each of the components.
 If `@sa11y/jest` finds any a11y violations, they will be displayed in your terminal.

 ## Available scripts